pkmishra19/LearnReact/README.md

 # LearnReact
-this git repository is for learning react with simple react examples
+this git repository is for learning react with simple react examples, modify some code.